YJDoc2/8086-Emulator/syntax.md

 For CALL, unlike real 8086 no ip/cs is pushed on stack, instead it is maintained internally Similarly for RET no pop is done

+Conditions for jumps in 8086 family manual seemed incorrect, so have used from : https://css.csail.mit.edu/6.858/2014/readings/i386/Jcc.htm